 If an exhibitor is giving out free food (city permit required for non-packaged items), they must make every effort to keep their exhibit space perfectly clean.
 If an exhibitor anticipates generating a lot of refuse, they need to take their garbage away with them to their vehicle for proper disposal elsewhere.
 These exhibitors must bring a garbage receptacle and garbage bags if they think they'll need them.
 The event is allowed some refuse but not excessive amounts.

-To accomplish this, first go to the rally site (north end of Union Square Park, across from Barnes & Noble) by about 10:30 a.m.
-The exhibitor's table should be identified.
-Each will be labeled.
+To accomplish this, first go to the festival site (north end of Union Square Park, across from Barnes & Noble) by about 10:30 a.m.
+The exhibitor's table will be labeled.
 If all seems in order, one should head over to the tent/ stage (which may not yet be erected).
 An authorized person will be in the vicinity with an orange vest with the VPP logo.
 Once the exhibitor is identified, this person will tell him or her where to place their gear.
 Hopefully that place will be inside the tent, but it may be some central place near the tent.
 Exhibitors may also choose to place his or her gear below the table labeled with the name of their group/company.
 This is at your own risk, but we have never had any problems leaving items in the past as there will be some staff present.

 WEST OF PARK